satuelisa/StatisticalLearning/README.md

 ### Homework 3

-Repeat the steps of the prostate cancer example in Section 3.2.1 using Python, first as a univariate problem using the book's data set and then as a multi-variate problem with data from your own project.
+Repeat the steps of the prostate cancer example in Section 3.2.1 using Python, first as a uni-variate problem using the book's data set and then as a multi-variate problem with data from your own project.
 Calculate also the p-values and the confidence intervals for the model's coefficients for the uni-variate version.
 Experiment,